One of the best forensic psychology undergraduate programs will propel you to play a vital part in the legal process.

 Students finish their forensic psychology degree with a Senior Seminar in Psychology.
 This seminar connects ethics, field experience, research, and the latest theories in psychology and forensic psychology.

 Average Net Price

-The Florida Institute of Technology is proud to offer one of the only bachelor’s in forensic psychology programs in Florida and the nation.
-And it’s a fantastic program.
-The school offers terrific classes, the option to continue to a doctoral program at the Florida Institute of Technology, and all of the knowledge you’ll need to flourish in graduate school and the real world.
+The Florida Institute of Technology is proud to offer one of the only bachelor’s in forensic psychology programs in Florida.
+And it happens to be one of the best forensic psychology colleges in the nation.
+The school offers terrific classes, the option to continue to a doctoral program at the FIT, and all of the knowledge you’ll need to flourish in graduate school and the real world.